 As a general rule, all real estate situated in Finland – except for agricultural and forest land – is subject to annual municipal real estate tax.
 The registered owner of the real estate at the beginning of the calendar year is liable to pay the tax for said calendar year.
 When properties are sold during the calendar year, transaction documents usually include a pro rata payment mechanism between the parties, based on which, the buyer is liable to pay part of the annual real estate tax.

 The amount of real estate tax payable is based on the taxation value of the real property, determined on a yearly basis by the local authorities.
 No exemptions apply to real estate tax, but it is deductible for income tax purposes.

 Non-residents are liable to pay taxes in Finland on their so-called Finnish source income.
 This applies to both rental income as well as capital gains.
 Capital gains of a non-resident individual or a non-resident company are taxed in Finland if Finnish real estate or shares in an REC or MREC are sold.
 However, capital gain accrued as a consequence of the sale of shares in a holding company with shares in an MREC or REC is generally not subject to tax in Finland.
 In addition, tax treaties may further restrict Finland’s right to tax capital gains.

 Any profit distributed by an REC or MREC to its shareholders is taxed in accordance with tax rules applicable to dividend distributions.
-The statutory withholding tax rate for cross-border dividends is 30% for individual shareholders and 20% for corporate shareholders.
+The statutory withholding tax rate for cross-border dividends is 30% for individual shareholders, 20% for corporate shareholders, and 35% if there is no information on the dividend beneficiary of a nominee-registered share of a publicly listed company.
 EU-based legislation and tax treaties provide lower rates or even an exemption.